vizzuhq/vizzu-lib/docs/content/tutorial/18-presets.md

 ## Chart presets

-In this tutorial, we have shown how you can create charts with Vizzu using a chart type-agnostic, uniform way, without being limited to a predefined set of available charts.
-But sometimes, we know exactly the chart type we would like to use, and it is easier to start with that, skipping all the necessary configurations to build it from scratch.
-For this reason, Vizzu provides preset configurations for many known chart types (for all available presets, see the [preset galery](#chart-presets)).
+Throughout this tutorial, we have shown you how to create charts with Vizzu using a chart type-agnostic, uniform way without being limited to a predefined set of available charts.
+But sometimes, when you know the chart type you want to use, it is easier to start with that and skip configuring it from scratch.
+For this reason, Vizzu provides preset chart configurations for many known chart types.
+See the [preset galery](#chart-presets) for all available presets.

-Presets are available through methods of the 'presets' static property of the Vizzu class.
+Use the methods of the 'presets' static property of the Vizzu class to build a chart based on a preset.
-These methods are returning chart configuration objects which can be passed to the 'animate' method.
-Let's create a Stacked Bubble chart.
+These methods return chart configuration objects that can be passed to the 'animate' method.
+For example, this is how to create a stacked bubble chart using its preset.

 ```javascript { "title": "Using a preset" }
 chart.animate(Vizzu.presets.stackedBubble({